serCJm/recruiterra/README.md

 git clone https://github.com/serCJm/recruiterra.git
 ```

-2. Delete the node_modules and package-lock.json from the server directory and run a fresh npm install

-3. Change into the client directory and delete the package-lock.json and run a fresh npm install
+2. Change into the client directory and delete the package-lock.json and run a fresh npm install

-4. Add your dev.js file with all of your keys to the config/ directory
+3. Add your dev.js file with all of your keys to the config/ directory

 ```
 module.exports = {